 If you see this after your page is loaded completely, leafletJS files are missing.

 Waterfall is named after the outstanding Bolivian geologist Frederico Ahlfeld (1892 – 1982) – "Father of Bolivian Geology".
-It is located approximately 6 km downstreams from another waterfall – even more impressive Arcoiris Falls.
+It is located approximately 6 km downstream from another waterfall – even more impressive Arcoiris Falls.

 Paucerna river comes from an enormous tableland – the 3,000 km² large Caparu Meseta.
-This is an unique plateau.
-For most part it is delimited with vertical cliff walls, which are up to 300 m high.
+This is a unique plateau.
+For the most part, it is delimited with vertical cliff walls, which are up to 300 m high.
 It has extremely high biological diversity.
 On the plateau have developed several kinds of rare ecosystems, including a unique dry forest – the largest virgin Cerrado forest in the world.
 Here has been established the Noel Kempff Mercado National Park (1 583 810 ha) – UNESCO World Heritage site.

-It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!
+It would be modest to say that Bolivia is an exciting country: Bolivia IS full of unexpected, pleasant surprises!

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forests of the Amazon.
+The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forest of the Amazon.